 The value of Vogel’s book lies in her confirmation that the sexual division of labor, male-female relations, and existing family structures are not based on biology but on the particular historical form that capitalism has chosen in order to ensure the reproduction of the working class.
-While not original, this hopeful message is worth repeating:
+While not original, this is a hopeful message.

-No biological barriers prevent women and men from working together to reshape the world to meet their needs.
+No biological barriers prevent women, men, and the gender diverse from working together to reshape the world to meet their needs.
 Only capitalism stands in the way.

 1. Cited in Draper, H. (2011).
 Women and Class: Towards a Socialist Feminism.
 Center for Socialist History, pp.234-5.